davidusb-geek/emhass/docs/mlregressor.md

 ## Storing CSV files

 ### Standalone container - how to mount a .csv files in data_path folder
-If running EMHASS as Standalone container, you will need to volume mount a folder to be the `data_path`, or mount a single .csv file inside `data_path`
+If running EMHASS as a standalone container, you will need to volume mount a folder to be the `data_path`, or mount a single .csv file inside `data_path`

 Example of mounting a folder as data_path *(.csv files stored inside)*
 ```bash
 docker run -it --restart always -p 5000:5000 -e LOCAL_COSTFUN="profit" -v $(pwd)/data:/app/data -v $(pwd)/config_emhass.yaml:/app/config_emhass.yaml -v $(pwd)/secrets_emhass.yaml:/app/secrets_emhass.yaml --name DockerEMHASS <REPOSITORY:TAG>
 ```
-Example of mounting a single csv file
+Example of mounting a single CSV file
 ```bash
 docker run -it --restart always -p 5000:5000 -e LOCAL_COSTFUN="profit" -v $(pwd)/data/heating_prediction.csv:/app/data/heating_prediction.csv -v $(pwd)/config_emhass.yaml:/app/config_emhass.yaml -v $(pwd)/secrets_emhass.yaml:/app/secrets_emhass.yaml --name DockerEMHASS <REPOSITORY:TAG>
 ```

-### Add-on - How to store data in a csv file from Home Assistant
+### Add-on - How to store data in a CSV file from Home Assistant

 #### Change data_path
-If running EMHASS-Add-On, you will likley need to change the `data_path` to a folder your Home Assistant can access.
+If running EMHASS-Add-On, you will likely need to change the `data_path` to a folder your Home Assistant can access.
 To do this, set the `data_path` to `/share/` in the addon *Configuration* page.

-#### Store sensor data to csv
+#### Store sensor data to CSV

 Notify to a file
 ```yaml